Just moved in? Here’s everything you need on one page. Dig in! And welcome to Shaw.

 Executive Director Sean Spencer is available to help answer all your community development related questions– from development incentives and details on available properties, tours of the neighborhoods, to tenant screening, nuisance property abatement, and Community Development Block Grant activities .
 Contact him at (314) 773-7429 or firstname.lastname@example.org to see how the Tower Grove Neighborhoods Community Development Corporation can help you get connected to Shaw, Tower Grove South and Southwest Garden neighborhoods.
 Tower Grove Neighborhoods Community Development Corporation works closely with Southwest Garden Neighborhood Association, Shaw Neighborhood Improvement Association, other community organizations and elected Alderpersons in our service area.

 The Historic Shaw Art Fair happens annually on the first weekend of October as a fundraiser for the Shaw Neighborhood Improvement Association (SNIA).
 This is a professionally-juried national fair featuring 135 artists from around the country who work in a variety of media and styles.
 Find out more!

 The Shaw Dog Park opened in August of 2003.
 The concept: to provide a safe and secure place for pets to socialize and exercise, to enhance city living, and bring community members together.
-The Shaw Dog Park is located at the corner of Cleveland and Thurman Aves.
+The Shaw Dog Park is located at the corner of Cleveland and Thurman Ave.
 It is fence enclosed, has lighting at night and water is available on site.
 There is a lock system, and there are rules and regulations, as well as a yearly membership fee for all members.
 Come visit us, and watch the dogs play.
 More info available on the Dog Park page.

 Shaw residents use the (optional) social media site NextDoor to keep in touch.
 Description of this site is below!
 Click here to join now.